 This simply constructed Deck Girder bridge crosses a small drainage ditch on the west side of Brandon.
 It is alongside Redwood Boulevard.

 The bridge contains three deck girder spans, approached by trestle on either side.
 It rests on wooden substructures.
+This may indicate that the bridge was a temporary fix to a derailment or other bridge collapse.

 This type of bridge has been a prime target for replacement in past years, due to the unfavorability of wooden substructures.